rayswilling/CV/README.md

 > Level: Programmer in training

-My dream is to work in the nexus between said sustainability, technology, poverty and inequality.
-I strongly believe that business, technology and its facilitated engagement with people can be a powerful lever for catalysing positive social and environmental change.
-To enable this dream, I aim to empower that which is around me through a career in software development that creates technical solutions for a world riddled with crises.
+I'm a full stack developer looking for a role that lets me use my problem-solving skills proactively.

 To better understand the world we live and the solutions we need, I did a masters Sustainable Development at Stellenbosch University.
-I then moved to London to focus all my time and energy on becoming a better software developer in one of the tech-capitals of the world.
+I then moved to London to focus all my time and energy on becoming a better software developer.

-I am an independant thinker, clearly fascinated with technology and sustainability megatrends.
+I am an independant thinker fascinated in technology and sustainability megatrends.
 I am proactive and solutions-oriented, and love pushing myself to learn fast.
 I love working hard on things I care about, and work well within diverse groups and independently while having a natural curiosity for how things work.

 **Please expand the drop downs below by clicking on them**